jostylr/event-when/eventwhen.md

 This continues progress through the queue.
 We use either setTimeout (browser) or nextTick (node) to allow for other stuff to happen in between each 1000 calls.

-As this is called without context, we return the resume function with an explicit binding to the instance instead of this.
+As this is called without context, we have bound the resume function to the emitter instance.

-To handle "soon", we check to see if the current queue item has anything in the handler queue.
-If not, it loads it.
+For the .later command, we use a waiting queue.
+As soon as next tick is called, it unloads the first one onto the queue, regardless of whether there is something else there.
+This ensures that we make progress through the queue.
+Well, assuming there is a next tick.

      function () {